Asymmetries from a charged memory-burdened PBH: Conclusions

 \section{Conclusions}

 The dynamical generation of the matter-antimatter asymmetry and the identification of a viable particle candidate for dark matter (DM) remain enduring challenges in modern physics.
-Various approaches, both model-dependent and model-independent, have been proposed to address these issues.
-In this work, we explore a purely gravitational origin for both phenomena, in a completely particle physics model-independent way.
+In this work, we explore a purely gravitational origin for both phenomena.
 Given that gravity is an inescapable interaction, this approach provides a fundamental and compelling pathway.
 Our baryogenesis mechanism hinges on a quantum-gravity-inspired coupling between spacetime and the $B-L$ current.
 This coupling introduces a chemical potential that discriminates between baryons and antibaryons, thereby driving the observed baryon asymmetry.
 In presence of such a chemical potential, the Hawking evaporation from a primordial black hole (PBH) becomes asymmetric.

 We consider PBHs formed in a radiation-dominated epoch that evaporate before the onset of Big Bang Nucleosynthesis (BBN), implying they are relatively light.
 Our findings indicate that the observed baryon asymmetry can be generated for such light PBHs with a coupling strength of $\gtrsim\mathcal{O}(10^{20})$ [cf. Fig.~\ref{fig:contour_B-L} upper panel].
 Similarly, we propose that an analogous coupling between spacetime and a current in the dark sector could account for the observed DM abundance via asymmetric DM generation [cf. Fig.~\ref{fig:contour_B-L} lower panel].
 Beyond the semiclassical Hawking radiation framework, we incorporate the memory-burden effect to explore the parameter space that simultaneously satisfies the observed baryon asymmetry and asymmetric DM abundance [cf. Fig.~\ref{fig:contour_B-L_MB}].
 Our analysis outlines the viable parameter space consistent with constraints from CMB on the inflationary scale, BBN limits on PBH lifetimes, and the production of primordial gravitational waves arising from PBH density fluctuations [cf. Fig.~\ref{fig:lambdas}].
 In conclusion, this study presents a purely gravitational framework for the generation of asymmetries in both the visible and dark sectors, offering a unified perspective.